petrvacha/audiogetter/README.md

 # Audiogetter
-The script prints all the mp3 links on the opened page.
+The script lists all mp3 links on the opened page.

 ### Application
 ```